Ahead Of New Book, Comey Defends Handling Of Clinton Email Scandal

 "I didn't see any indication that Loretta Lynch was trying to cover this investigation for the Clinton campaign or direct me in any way," Comey said.
 "She stayed away from it as far as I could tell.
 But the point of it is I knew there was material that might hit the public square any moment, that would allow people to argue powerfully that there was monkey business going on."

+In a statement released Sunday, Lynch insisted that throughout the investigation, "I did what I always do: rise above politics and uphold the law."

+In the statement, published by Axios, Lynch said she had known Comey for 30 years and "If he had any concerns regarding the email investigation, classified or not, he had ample opportunities to raise them with me both privately and in meetings.
+He never did."

-By the spring of that year, Comey said it was becoming clear that no charges would be brought against Clinton and he began drafting a statement explaining that decision.
+By the spring of 2016, Comey said it was becoming clear that no charges would be brought against Clinton and he began drafting a statement explaining that decision.

 "There was nothing she said that [FBI investigators] believed we could prove was false," he said.
 "And there was nothing else they needed to run down to see if she was testifying to us falsely.
 And so the view of the team was, 'We're done here.
 Our view of this case is firm.
 No prosecutor would prosecute this case.'"